monkeyphp/music-brainz/README.md

 Searching for a resource will return an instance of a resource specific Search entity

+    // returns an instance of ArtistSearch
     $artistSearch = $musicBrainz->search('artist', 'metallica');

+    // returns an instance of LabelSearch
     $labelSearch = $musicBrainz->search('label', 'parlaphone');

+    // returns an instance of AreaSearch
+    $areaSearch = $musicBrainz->search('area', 'Los Angeles');